Jump to Section

 - Antidepressant: More than one study suggests that CBG contains antidepressant properties.

-- Antifungal: Research shows that CBG is powerful agent against MRSA.
+- Antifungal: Research shows that CBG is a powerful agent against MRSA.

 Something else Russo expressed is that CBG could work in synergy with other cannabis compounds, namely terpenes such as limonene, linalool, phytol, and caryophyllene, lending to what’s known as the entourage effect.